rokde/laravel-starter-kit/README.md

 `php artisan make:module [MODULE_NAME]`

+For detailed instructions on creating modules, including backend implementation, Vue.js frontend, and Pest testing, see the [Module Development Guide](docs/module-development-guide.md).

 This generates the whole module stub.
 Use contracts and dtos to communicate between domain boundaries as described in [Modularizing Inertia](https://pacific-nymphea-e41.notion.site/Modularizing-Inertia-Laracon-India-2025-1a6320a6974e8014b91ec08cc6b79c4e).
 An [example repository](https://github.com/avosalmon/artisan-airlines) describes it better.
 It supports also the module-based loading and providing of typescript code for inertia.

 #### Module Dependency Graph